Murat-Karakaya/face-detector/README.md

 ### Don't know anything what I am talking about?

-Maybe don't try to contribute this site :)
+It's fine.
+You don't have to contribute this site :).

-Instead try to contribute [this project](https://github.com/zero-to-mastery/start-here-guidelines) there you'll get an idea of what I am talking about ;D
+Instead you can try to contribute [this project](https://github.com/zero-to-mastery/start-here-guidelines) there, you'll get an idea of what I am talking about ;D
 #### OR
 Start an issue, explain me what went wrong when you were trying to contribute face-detector